dafny-lang/dafny/docs/DafnyRef/Statements.md

 relevant information.

 Section 7 of [http://leino.science/papers/krml276.html](http://leino.science/papers/krml276.html) provides
-an extended illustration of this technique.
+an extended illustration of this technique to make all the dependencies of an `assert` explicit.

 ### 20.20.3.
 Revealing function bodies